MaTriXy/Android-RxFirebase/README.md

 }
 ```

-This project still in very early stage, and welcome the pull request
+This project still in very early stage and you are welcome to send a pull request.